Simulation-of-Traffic-and-Transport/SiTT/examples/README.md

   interpolation.
 * [calculate_river_slopes.py](calculate_river_slopes.py): This is an example how to calculate river slopes (inclines) using hub heights (z-heights).
+* [calculate_river_widths.py](calculate_river_widths.py): This is a script to calculate river width per point on the segments.
+It uses the river lines as base reference, takes the closest point and tries to find an opposite point within a certain angle.
 * [create_river_segments.py](create_river_segments.py): This is an example how to create river segments in the database.
   Segments are 100m by default.
+* [create_river_shores.py](create_river_shores.py): This will create river shores - which are taken from helper points defined in the database.
+This script is not used at the moment, but could be useful in some cases.
 * [create_sql_from_dump.py](create_sql_from_dump.py): Example of how to reimport a dump into SQL.
 * [import_shape_depths_folder.py](import_shape_depths_folder.py): Import a folder of shape files containing point layers of water depths into the PostGis server.